joshbduncan/joshbduncan.com/content/posts/trying-out-things-3.md

 So, I plan to create a new project in Things 3 to hold all of the imported to-dos, which should make them easier to find.

-Using the same [Link Builder][link-builder] from above, I was able to create this url.
+Using the same [Link Builder](https://culturedcode.com/things/support/articles/2803573/#link-builder) from above, I was able to create this url.

 ```
 things:///add-project?title=things_project&reveal=true